 Although they look exotic and somewhat intimidating, the Bambino cat is actually a wonderful breed to have as a pet.

 Their loving, easy-going nature and high energy make for a playful kitty that can thrive in almost any home environment, and with no coat, they rank incredibly low on the allergen scale.

-This is especially true since with this breed being at its earliest stages, there may still be a lot that needs to be known when it comes to the Bambino.
+This is especially true since, with this breed being in its earliest stages, there may still be a lot that needs to be known when it comes to the Bambino.